tiwong/tiwong.github.io/_posts/2017-07-15-how-to-use-math-for-evil-1.md

 In this first post, we'll warm up by starting before the age of the personal computer, and talk about statistics.
 Most of this will be taken from the classic text 'How to lie with statistics' by Darrell Huff.

-#### 1. Selection Bias
+#### 1. Sampling Bias

-Sampling Bias

 The first in line can be a rather devious way of skewing statistical results, it is also pitfall that one might encounter if not careful enough.

-Cherry-picking data, discarding unfavorable data, loaded questions, placebo effect
+Sampling bias describes how statistical results can be affected by the sample that is chosen for study, leading to inaccurate results.
+The key instance of this we will consider is *sampling bias*: In this case, the sample is not chosen at random.
+For example, we might intentionally choose to poll people whose opinions support the conclusion that we would like to draw.

+This can also be done by cherry-picking data, or discarding unfavorable data.
+We call this post-hoc alteration of data.

+On the other hand, kind of like the Heisenberg uncertainty principle in particle physics, it can be that the sample that being studied can be affected by the fact that they are being studied, which is related to the well-known placebo effect, for example.
+Also, loaded questions can prime a interviewee to respond in a certain way.

 #### 2. The Well-Chosen Average